stanford-crfm/levanter/docs/design/Multiple-Data-Mixture.md

 Note that this design is backward compatible, as users can still specify a single dataset in the configuration file, and the weight of the dataset will be 1.0 by default.

+### LMMixtureDatasetConfig
+We will introduce a new data class `MixtureDatasetConfig`, which takes in a list of `LMDatasetConfig` with weights. `MixtureDatasetConfig` provides a consistent interface as `LMDatasetConfig`, so that we don't need to introduce many special logic at training/evaluation for handling mixture datasets.

 ### MixtureDataset
 Currently at training, `ShardedBatchLoader` takes in a `TokenSeqDataset` instance. `TokenSeqDataset` iterates over documents and yield token sequences; `ShardedBatchLoader` implements the batching